huggingface/hub-docs/docs/hub/peft.md

 model.eval()
 ```

-Once loaded, you can pass inputs to tokenizer to prepare them, and call `model.generate()` in regular PyTorch fashion.
+Once loaded, you can pass your inputs to the tokenizer to prepare them, and call `model.generate()` in regular `transformers` fashion.

 ```py
 inputs = tokenizer("Tell me the recipe for chocolate chip cookie", return_tensors="pt")